 Trustee, Presidents, Excellence Scholarships and National Honors Award

-These scholarships are awarded to recognize outstanding academic achievement and range from $1,000 to $6,500 for Maryland residents and $5,000 to $17,000 for non-Maryland residents per academic year.
+These scholarships are awarded to recognize outstanding academic achievement and range from $1,000 to $6,000 for Maryland & DC residents and total $8,000 to $18,000 for non-Maryland residents per academic year.

 Transfer Student Scholarships